UberGuidoZ/Flipper/Sub-GHz/Restaurant_Pagers/SubGHz_changes.md

     return value;
 ```

-Don't forget to add your new freq to the user settings file (and change ignore_default_tx_region: false to true)
+Don't forget to add your new freq to the [user settings](https://github.com/UberGuidoZ/Flipper/tree/main/Sub-GHz/Settings) file.